InMo Yang, Fabio Luisi / Philharmonia Zurich

 V. “Des Helden Friedenswerke“

-Here, the music calms down to a chamber symphony in the woodwinds: with the Philharmonia Zurich, this felt almost plastic, really narrative.
+Here, the music calms down to a chamber symphony in the woodwinds: with the Philharmonia Zurich, this felt really narrative, telling a story.
 This continued in the final segment:

 VI.
 “Des Helden Weltflucht und Vollendung“